Find you here.

 If you wanted to pick the perfect college location, you could not do better than northeast Georgia.
 Piedmont means “foothills,” and that is where we are, in the rolling hills near the Chattahoochee National Forest and the Blue Ridge Mountains, famous for their waterfalls, trails, and mountain lakes.

 But it is not just for recreation.
 No matter your major, the mountains form an outdoor classroom for Piedmont students.
 It is a classroom filled with history, a living lab for the sciences, and a quiet respite for the humanities.
 Put simply, the mountains are part of who we are.

 Fifty miles south of Demorest, our Athens Campus is in the heart of Georgia’s Classic City.
 Designed for commuting students who want the advantages of a small college in a big-college town, Athens has it all.

 Piedmont is a liberal arts college, which means you will be prepared to go out into the world with a broad knowledge of science, history, art, language, and social sciences, as well as in-depth knowledge of your chosen major.
 A Piedmont degree means you will gain strong intellectual and practical skills in communication and problem solving, as well as the demonstrated ability to apply that knowledge in a variety of real-world settings.

-The College includes four schools: Arts & Sciences, Business, Education, and Nursing & Health Sciences.
+The College includes four schools: Arts and Sciences, Business, Education, and Nursing and Health Sciences.
 Even Piedmont’s career-oriented majors are shaped by our liberal arts tradition.
 Each school encourages students to take a wide variety of courses, and you can build your own major using courses from two or more schools.